cyberrangecz/docs/docs/extras/writing-documentation-mkdocs.md

 [TOC]

-For the creation of the KYPO portal documentation, we have chosen MkDocs.
+For the creation of the CyberRangeCZ Platform portal documentation, we have chosen MkDocs.
 MkDocs is a fast, simple, and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file `mkdocs.yml`.
 Information about MkDocs syntax and functions can be found further down on this page.

 MkDocs require to have installed:

 * python3.8
 * pipenv

-Clone [repository](https://gitlab.ics.muni.cz/muni-kypo-crp/kypo-crp-project-docs) from GitLab.
-To use the local server, go to `kypo-crp-docs` directory, and in the command line enter the following commands:
+Clone [repository](https://github.com/cyberrangecz/docs) from GitLab.
+To use the local server, go to `docs` directory, and in the command line enter the following commands:
 ```
 pipenv sync
 pipenv run mkdocs serve